-For care facilities (not detention) where the sleeping accommodation is distributed over two or more group sleeping area firecells, each firecell shall contain no more than 20 beds and shall have sufficient space to accommodate, in an emergency, the beds from an adjacent firecell of any occupants unable to walk.
+Where there are two or more group sleeping areas and these are adjacent to one another, each group sleeping area shall contain no more than 20 beds and have sufficient space to accommodate, in an emergency, the beds from an adjacent group sleeping area.

-Group sleeping area firecells may be subdivided with full height smoke separations including smoke control doors which need not be fitted with self-closers.
+4.6.5 In risk group SI, a group sleeping area may be subdivided with full height smoke separations including smoke control doors which need not be fitted with self- closers.
+See Figure 4.5(b)